 Reports of complaints of alleged sex-based misconduct, including but not limited to sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, and stalking, shall be addressed in accordance with Board Policy 11.04.01 – Prohibiting Sex-Based Misconduct and its implementing Procedures.
 All other reports of alleged discrimination and harassment that are not sex or gender-based shall be addressed according to the following procedures.

-A student who believes that he or she has been harassed or discriminated against in violation of this policy must report such behavior to the Director of Human Resources or the Vice President for Student Services.
+A student who believes that he or she has been harassed or discriminated against in violation of Board Policy 11.04, must report such behavior to the Director of Human Resources or the Vice President for Student Services.

-An employee who believes that he or she has been harassed in violation of this policy should report the unwelcome behavior to his/her supervisor or the Director of Human Resources and request assistance to stop the behavior.
-If the Director of Human Resources is the individual involved in the unwelcome behavior, report the unwelcome behavior to the appropriate Vice President.
+An employee who believes that he or she has been harassed or discriminated against in violation of Board Policy 11.04 should report the unwelcome behavior to his/her supervisor or the Director of Human Resources and request assistance to stop the behavior.
+If the Director of Human Resources is the individual involved in the unwelcome behavior, the employee should report the behavior to the appropriate Vice President.